Introduction of Gotu Kola:marsh penny or water pennywort.

 (1).Centella asiatica L.

 Umbels are solitary, or 2~4 aggregates; the pedicles are 1.2 to 4 cm long.
 Petals are ovate, purplish red, milky white, or pink.
 The calyx is not generally dentate.
-The fruit is round, oval, heart-shaped, or truncated at the base, 2~3 mm long and 2~3.5 mm wide, with several longitudinal edges on each side, obvious small transverse veins between the edges, reticular, smooth or slightly hairy.
+The fruit is round, oval, cordate, or truncated at the base, 2~3 mm long and 2~3.5 mm wide, with several longitudinal edges on each side, obvious small transverse veins between the edges, reticular, smooth or slightly piliferous.
 The mericarps are clearly flattened at the sides and usually have 7 to 9 ribs and are raised rugose.
 Its flowering and fruiting period is from April to October.

 Growth characteristics: Centella asiatica reproduces by dividing plants with seeds.
 Seed propagation: drill in spring and autumn, covering 2~3 cm soil.
 Branch propagation: in early spring.
 Weeds should be weeded frequently in the seedling stage and watered in the dry season.